DCF for beginners

 What is a discounted cash flow (DCF)?

-A discounted cash flow is a way to estimate what a business is worth today based on the cash it's expected to generate in the future.
-You project that cash forward, then 'discount' each future year back to today's dollars — because money you'll receive years from now is worth less than money in hand.
+A discounted cash flow is a way to estimate what a business is worth today based on the cash it is expected to generate in the future.
+You project that cash forward, then discount each future year back into today's dollars, because money you will receive years from now is worth less than money in hand.
 Add up the discounted cash and you have an estimate of intrinsic value.
+The idea is older and simpler than it sounds.
+It is the same reasoning you would use buying a rental property: what will it pay me, for how long, and what is that stream worth to me now?
+A public company is the same question with more zeros and better disclosure.
+Nothing in a DCF requires forecasting the stock price, which is precisely why value investors reach for it.

 Why discount future cash at all?